bokkypoobah/ConnextProjectContracts/README.md

 10. Updates `txCount` , `threadRoot` and `threadCount` state variables.
 11. If there are no threads open, reopens the channel so that it can be used again.
 We don't have to zero `threadRoot` here because it is assumed to be empty if there are no threads open.
 12. Otherwise, changes the channel's state to `ThreadDispute`.
-13. Reinitializes the channel closing time and exit initiator variables since the channel dispute process has been completed.
+13. Reinitializes the exit initiator variable since the channel dispute process has been completed.
 14. Emits the `DidEmptyChannelWithChallenge` event.
 ```
 function emptyChannelWithChallenge(